-As alluded to above those with more experience in this area are likely to be more comfortable making a clinical diagnosis of a seizure syndrome and will consequently order less imaging.
+As alluded to above, those with more experience in this area are likely to be more comfortable making a clinical diagnosis of a seizure syndrome and will consequently order less imaging.
 So don’t be shy about discussing the patient with your senior colleagues prior to requesting a CT in a child who has made a full recovery.

-There is a reasonable degree of interpreter variability with paediatric EEGs and it is worth considering who will be interpreting the EEGs you request and how much experience they have in paediatrics before taking the conclusions as absolute, especially if your clinical assessment does not leave you confident about the underlying aetiology of the episode.
+There is a reasonable degree of interpreter variability with paediatric EEGs, and it is worth considering who will be interpreting the EEGs you request and how much experience they have in paediatrics before taking the conclusions as absolute, especially if your clinical assessment does not leave you confident about the underlying aetiology of the episode.

-The chain of events in which a non-specific episode leads to the requesting of an EEG which turns out to be abnormal and results in a child who does not have epilepsy being started on AED medication is something to be wary of.
+The chain of events in which a non-specific episode leads to the requesting of an EEG, which turns out to be abnormal and results in a child who does not have epilepsy being started on AED medication, is something to be wary of.

-Acutely very few people should be started on anti-epileptic drugs (AEDs) after a single seizure.
+Acutely, very few people should be started on anti-epileptic drugs (AEDs) after a single seizure.

-An RCT of 1443 adult patients showed no significant long term differences in seizure control or quality of life measures with treatment at the time of the first episode versus later on.
+An RCT of 1443 adult patients showed no significant long-term differences in seizure control or quality of life measures with treatment at the time of the first episode versus later on.

 Anyone who has had a seizure is more likely than the average person to have another one.

-Many parents have smartphones with video recording capability and it is really helpful if parents can get a video of these events if they are to recur.
+Many parents have smartphones with video recording capability, and it is really helpful if parents can get a video of these events if they are to recur.

 NICE CG137 The epilepsies: the diagnosis and management of the epilepsies in adults and children in primary and secondary care.
-Modified Dec 2013 http://www.nice.org.uk/nicemedia/live/13635/57779/57779.pdf accessed 22/12/13
+Modified Dec 2013 https://www.nice.org.uk/nicemedia/live/13635/57779/57779.pdf accessed 22/12/13